 E. In the case where a position is empty due to removal or self-release of position of any Executive Committee Member, other members of the Executive Committee shall elect a temporary replacement until a re- election takes place.

-F. In certain cases where a major reorganization is absolutely necessary and approved by at least 2/3 of the Core General member, a re-election is to be held.
+F. In certain cases where a major reorganization is absolutely necessary and approved by at least 2/3 of the General Members, a re-election is to be held.

 Section 3 - Removal of Membership